sjorsvanheuveln/express-react-boilerplate/README.md

   b. so /profile won't be e.g.
 5. Css/Bootstrap
   a.
 CSS is not being purged!
   b.
-How to properly implement Bootstrap
+How to properly implement Bootstrap -> Read the Docs!
-  c.

 ## To Do ##
 * How to setup Redux@latest
-* Purge CSS
-* Best way to use bootstrap.
+* Load bootstrap js properly -> check if it's purged and minified

 ## Questions ##
 1. What is the right scss setup?